Argmax

 The domain-unit of the resulting item is the same as the domain units of all arguments of the function.

-If the highest value occurs more than once, the function results the first order number.
+If the highest value occurs more than once, the function returns the first order number.

 null is considered lower than any other value.